Stephen Ellis (politician): Education

+Growing up in Lincoln, New Brunswick, Ellis graduated from Oromocto High School.
 In 1993, Ellis graduated from the Dalhousie University Faculty of Medicine with a Doctor of Medicine.

 Career

 Ellis was a member of the Royal Canadian Air Force for nine years, attaining the rank of Captain.
 From 1999 to 2021, Ellis worked as a family physician in Truro for 22 years.